Get ready to use these free credit repair tips to rebuild your credit and get financing!

-But, where do you begin?
-Whether you have filed bankruptcy or used debt counseling or settlement, the journey to credit recovery will take time, but it is not as difficult as you may think.
+So, how do I fix my credit?
+Whether you have filed bankruptcy, used debt counseling, still learning about charge-offs, or credit inquiries, the journey to credit recovery will take time, but it is not as difficult as you may think.

-Basically, you have two options: you can go the do-it-yourself route, or you can hire a credit repair company.
+Basically, you have two options: you can go the do-it-yourself route, or you can hire one of the reputable credit repair companies that we recommend.
 But, be careful!
-Credit repair is a million dollar business and there are a lot of scams out there!
+These services can be hit or miss and there are a lot of scams out there!

 Perhaps you don’t want to tackle the problem alone, and you would rather call on the experience and expertise of those who understand credit laws.
 But, a little research is important before you throw away your hard-earned money on empty promises.

 There is no company that can wipe your credit report clean and remove all negative marks, no matter how much money you pay them.
 The Federal Trade Commission warns consumers about falling prey to such promises saying that, “only time, a deliberate effort, and a plan to repay your bills will improve your credit as it’s detailed in your credit report.”